OmniaRaouf101/OmniaRaouf101.github.io/index.md

 #### Broader research interests
-In addition to quantum computing, I am interested in the intersection of **physics, computer science, and sustainability**.
-I believe in the power of interdisciplinary research and aim to explore how quantum computing can address challenges in fields like renewable energy, agriculture, and water systems.
+In addition to quantum computing, I am interested in the intersection of **physics, computer science, and mathematics**.
+I believe in the power of interdisciplinary research and aim to explore how quantum computing can address challenges in various fields.

 #### My vision of science
 I am a strong advocate for **open science**, and I actively contribute to making science more inclusive, transparent, and environmentally conscious.
-I am involved in initiatives to promote **equity, diversity, and inclusion**, as well as sustainability in science and technology.
+I am involved in initiatives to promote **equity, diversity, and inclusion** in science and technology.

 #### Contact